lukamiletic95/papers/Background.md

 So, in recent years, a new model has gained in popularity.
 This model is based on decentralization and indisputability.
 What if our private data could now be stored in multiple places (thus eliminating the *single point of failure* problem, along with it being completely resilient to modification by malicious third parties?
 As stated in [3], *it is easier to steal a cookie from a cookie jar, kept in a secluded place, than stealing the cookie from a cookie jar kept in a market place, being observed by thousands of people*.

 This is where blockchain comes into picture.
 Blockchain drew attention in the past ten years, primarily due to its utilization within the Bitcoin transaction system.
-Bitcoin is a cryptocurrency
+Bitcoin is a cryptocurrency that relies on a distributed blockchain ledger which uses cryptography to achieve
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI3NzQ0NDM2NCwtMjA3MTE5MzY0NywtOD
+eyJoaXN0b3J5IjpbNjk2NTQxNjg2LC0yMDcxMTkzNjQ3LC04ND
-Q1NzQ5MzAzLDIxMzE5NDQyODUsLTE4OTExNDA3ODcsLTc2NTgy
+U3NDkzMDMsMjEzMTk0NDI4NSwtMTg5MTE0MDc4NywtNzY1ODI3
-NzI5MiwtODY5MTU2NjYxLC0xMzE5NDM0MTE5LC0yMTExNTU0Mj
+MjkyLC04NjkxNTY2NjEsLTEzMTk0MzQxMTksLTIxMTE1NTQyNT
-UyLC0xNDg2OTA5MTc3LC0xOTgyMjI3OTE1LC0zNTg5MjkzNzks
+IsLTE0ODY5MDkxNzcsLTE5ODIyMjc5MTUsLTM1ODkyOTM3OSwx
-MTAxODU3NDQyNywtNDQ4NDg4NDIwXX0=
+MDE4NTc0NDI3LC00NDg0ODg0MjBdfQ==
 -->